 You are a professional who has met our internationally recognised benchmark for excellence and inspire confidence in your employer, clients and peers.

-‘I feel that being a CIPD professional member gives me the credibility required within my field, especially when dealing with senior stakeholders.’
+‘I feel that being a CIPD member gives me the credibility required within my field, especially when dealing with senior stakeholders.’

 Symon Irving, Assoc CIPD